csteach/csteach.github.io/weekly_assignment.md

 1. Please prepare for a quiz at the start of next week's class.
 This quiz will include the following:
     * material covered within the class [notes](notes), weeks 1 to 3, and material discussed in class
     * multiple choice questions
+    * please ensure you have a registered Google account, which we'll use to complete the online form
+    * please ensure you bring an internet enabled device to class
+      * eg: laptop, tablet, smartphone...

 #### Week 2 - 22nd January 2015
 * Review this week's [notes and material](/notes), which includes the class notes